lrtsuser/LRTS/artifact/README.md

 ### Running evaluation experiments in the processed dataset

-`./evaluation` provides scripts to run evaluation experiments.
-To run experiments in the processed LRTS dataset, decompressed the downloaded dataset, move the `processed_test_result/` ans `shadata` to this folder; move the `dataset.csv` to `../metadata`.
+`evaluation/` provides scripts to run evaluation experiments.
+To run experiments in the processed LRTS dataset, decompressed the downloaded dataset, move the `processed_test_result/` ans `shadata/` to this folder; move the `dataset.csv` to `../metadata`.

 Run `extract_filtered_test_result.py` to create create processed test results where failures of inspected flaky tests, frequently failing tests, and first failure of a test, are labeled.

 ### Producing plots and figures in the evaluation section

-``
+`./analysis_paper` provides scripts to produce figure and tables in our evaluation.